OperatingSystemRocket/RocketOS/docs/source/docs_source/libc/kstring.rst

 ``char* kstrchr(char* str, int32_t character);``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This function should be used
+This function
-to find the first occurrence of character in string str
+finds the first occurrence of
+character in string str
-(searches from start of string).
+(searching from start of string).

 **Example Usage**::